JinmanLi777/digitalframeworks-summer2018/Final project.md

-Title: Chinese direct investment in the U.S. may continue to decline under Cfius law and other influence By Jinman Li
+# Chinese direct investment in the U.S. may continue to decline under Cfius law and other influence
+By Jinman Li

 An act that would expand the oversight on foreign investment was signed into law by the president on August 13 as part of a defense authorization package.
 It reforms the Committee on Foreign Investment in the U.S., an inter-agency committee, strengthening its power to investigate – and potentially block – foreign transactions for national security concerns.